scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 When a new parent-child link is added to the network, the parent AS will propagate the available PCBs in the next propagation event.
 If the AS on the child side of the new link is a leaf AS, path discovery is thus complete after at most one propagation interval.
 Otherwise, child ASes at distance D below the new link, learn of the new link after at worst D further propagation intervals.

-### Inter-ISD Beaconing {#inter-isd-beaconing}
+### Core Beaconing {#core-beaconing}

-In the inter-ISD core beaconing, PCBs are propagated omnidirectionally along core links.
+In core beaconing (typically inter-ISD), PCBs are propagated omnidirectionally along core links.
 Each AS discovers path segments from itself to any other core AS.

 The number of distinct paths through the core network is typically very large.
 To keep the overhead manageable, at most 5 path segments to every destination AS are discovered and the propagation frequency is slower than in the intra-ISD beaconing (at least 60 seconds between propagation events).